permafrost-dev/node-ray/README.md

 # node-ray
 ## Debug your NodeJS code with Ray to fix problems faster

-This package can be installed in any NodeJS application to send messages to the [Ray app](https://myray.app).
+This package can be installed in any NodeJS, ES6+, or TypeScript application to send messages to the [Ray app](https://myray.app).

 ## Installation